 Steve is a pioneer of the games industry starting with the creation of the English Software Company with Phil Morris in the early 80’s, developing several award winning products with the company.

-After a brief period with the exciting Imagine Software Steve moved to became Branch Manager of Lothlorien Ltd before being hired as Producer for Psygnosis whilst working on a project for them.
+After a brief period with the exciting Imagine Software Steve moved to become Branch Manager of Lothlorien Ltd before being hired as Producer for Psygnosis whilst working on a project for them.
 In the 10 years at Psygnosis Steve help create one of the finest external development team in the world.
-Helping develop companies that would then go on to create multimillion selling franchises and sold for tens of millions further down the line.
+Helping develop companies that would then go on to create multi million selling franchises and sold for tens of millions further down the line.
 These companies would include Bizarre Creations (F1, MSR, Project Gotham), Travellers Tales (Toy Story, Mickey Mania, and the legendary Puggsy) etc.

 After leaving Psygnosis Steve became Director of Strategy for Wanova a mobile games company aiming to create a platform for the next generation of phones.
 Created the first multiplayer game over GPRS and demoed this at CeBIT 2001 on the Nokia stand.
 Wanova featured in Time magazine as one of the hottest start up companies for 2000.
 Unfortunately as a company we were a few years ahead of the times.